 4. Place the flowers in the sun

+FALSE.
 We all love a bit of sun and warmth, flowers as well.
 The only downside is that they like this a bit too much, which speeds up the opening time of the flowers.
 Which in turn shortens the vase life.
 So keep the flowers in a cool environment.
-If you have a special event for which the flowers should be in full bloom for you could place them in the sun to speeds things up.
+If you have a special event which the flowers should be in full bloom for you could place them in the sun to speed things up.

-5. Remove all the leaves/thorns
+5. Remove all the leaves and thorns

 This is partially true.
 It’s best to remove all leaves that would end up below the water line in a vase.
 By doing this you will prevent rotting and extra bacteria in the water.
 BUT be sure to keep the rest of the leaves and thorns.
 The leaves only improve the water uptake and make a bouquet/arrangement look nicer.
 If you cut off the thorns you will create little ‘wounds’ which will contaminate the vase water.